sergueyarellano/tddpractice/docs/b.part4.md

 }
 ```

 Now you have the opportunity to implement other cases.
 What will happen if input data has null, undefined values.
 What happens if the contract expects to have some properties in the input, but they are not there?
 You have to decide the way this function handle those things.
-It is your turn!
+Now it's your turn!

 # Back to mapResponse

-This is how the test should look like:
+This is how the test should look:

 ```js
 test('mapResponse() should map a given body response to the structure desired', async function ({ deepEqual, end }) {